top of page

 What is a Conservation District?

 Conservation districts are local government entities created to promote the conservation and management of natural resources, such as soil, water, and wildlife.
-They work to implement programs that protect and improve the environment and address the concerns of the community.
+They work to implement or support existing groups and programs that address the natural resource concerns of the community.
 These districts are governed by local boards of supervisors who make decisions on conservation priorities, and they can receive funding and support from state and federal agencies.

 National Association of Conservation Districts (NACD)